 Our project is a mobile prosthetic that stimulates contralateral movement in the arms, training the forearms to mimic the natural human gait.

 The Armomat is a portable prosthetic which forces one arm to move back when the other is pushed forward, and vice versa.
 We created this project for a person named Joe, who suffered a traumatic brain injury when he was 18 years old, and has very little control over his right arm.
-He told us that he had trouble maintaining his balance when walking due to the fact that his left arm does not perform the natural human gait, as he cannot control it; because of this, Joe has to hold his weak arm with the arm he has control over, and we wanted to create something that would assist him.
+He told us that he had trouble maintaining his balance when walking due to the fact that his left arm does not perform the natural human gait.
+Because he cannot control it, Joe has to hold his weak arm with the arm he has control over, and we wanted to create something that would assist him.
 After two very work intensive weeks, my partner and I created several different iterations of methods that would help Joe walk normally, and after encountering countless issues, we created the Armomat.